Optimism and Pessimism in Strategic Interactions under Ignorance: Discussion

 As we mentioned at the end of \Sref{subsec:motivation_results}, there is no agreement on what is the `right' notion of rationality for players in ordinal games that do not hold beliefs in the form of probability measures (and the like).
 This can be seen from the fact that two different notions have been proposed in the literature, each leading to different behavioral predictions when we impose them along with common belief in them.

 On one side, there is the notion of rationality as in \Mref{eq:rationality}, that we call Admissibility.
-This notion goes back to \citet[Definition 5]{Hillas_Samet_2014} and it is called ``Weak Dominance Rationality'' in \citet[Definition 2]{Bonanno_Tsakas_2018}.
-As we show in \Mref{th:tropical_a}, Admissibility and Common Belief in Admissibility epistemically characterizes the iterative elimination of actions that are B{\"o}rgers dominated (a result established in \citet[Theorem 1]{Bonanno_Tsakas_2018} for a different framework, as we already mentioned in various instances).
+This notion goes back to \citet[Definition 5, p.8]{Hillas_Samet_2014} and it is called ``Weak Dominance Rationality'' in \citet[Definition 2, p.4]{Bonanno_Tsakas_2018}.
+As we show in \Mref{th:tropical_a}, Admissibility and Common Belief in Admissibility epistemically characterizes the iterative elimination of actions that are B{\"o}rgers dominated (a result established in \citet[Theorem 1, p.5]{Bonanno_Tsakas_2018} for a different framework, as we already mentioned in various instances).

-On the other side, it is possible to provide a different notion of rationality as in \citet[Definition 3]{Bonanno_2015}, call it \emph{rationality$^*$}, according to which an action $a^{*}_i$ of a player $i$ is rational$^*$ at a state if it is not the case that there exists another action $a_i$ that yields a strictly higher payoff than $a^{*}_i$ against all the action profiles of the other players that player $i$ considers possible at that state.
-If we focus on this notion of rationality, then \citet[Proposition 1]{Bonanno_2015} establishes that Rationality$^*$ and Common Belief in Rationality$^*$ is algorithmically characterized by the iterative elimination of actions that are \emph{strictly} dominated by pure actions.
+On the other side, it is possible to provide a different notion of rationality as in \citet[Definition 9.3, p.417]{Bonanno_2015}, call it \emph{``Rationality$^*$''}, according to which an action $a^{*}_i$ of a player $i$ is rational$^*$ at a state if it is not the case that there exists another action $a_i$ that yields a strictly higher payoff than $a^{*}_i$ against all the action profiles of the other players that player $i$ considers possible at that state.
+If we focus on this notion of rationality, then \citet[Proposition 9.1, p.418]{Bonanno_2015} establishes that Rationality$^*$ and Common Belief in Rationality$^*$ is algorithmically characterized by the iterative elimination of actions that are \emph{strictly} dominated by pure actions.\footnote{See also \cite{Bonanno_2008} for an earlier result along the same lines.} \citet[Theorem 1, p.1629]{Chen_et_al_2015a}\footnote{Whose proof can be found in \citet[Section S1]{Chen_et_al_2015b}.} extend the characterization in \cite{Bonanno_2015} to incomplete information games using possibility structures similar to our approach.
+Extending our characterization along the same dimension is straightforward.

 Given that these notions are all based on a dominance criterion, optimism and pessimism can be seen as alternatives to the aforementioned notions of rationality, in particular in light of their solid decision-theoretic foundation.